As the weather gets colder we need to make sure that our dogs are healthy, warm and able to cope with the chills and spills of winter.

 Bringing the outdoors in

 A common problem in wet weather after toilet breaks and walks is your dog bringing the wet and mud in with them when they come back through the door.
 One option is to buy a special doormat that traps mud and water.
 I particularly like ones that can be washed in the washing machine.
 Another idea is to train your dog to wait at the door instead of racing inside with wet feet.
 A basic sit command at the door is all that is required.
 This gives you the opportunity to gently wipe their feet before they go indoors.
-Some handy dog wipes should be enough to do the trick.

 It is not only the inside of your home that suffers with wet and muddy foot prints.
 If you are concerned about the interior of your car you can kit it out with blankets or old towels or buy a special car boot or seat liner.